Azure-Samples/java-on-aca/install.md

     az account set --subscription <subscription-id>
     ```

-1. In your command line windows, go to the root of the `java-on-aca` folder and run the script `./tools/prepare.sh` to create the base Azure resources we'll be using as we work through the labs.
+1. In your command line windows, go to the root of the `java-on-aca` folder and run the script `./tools/prepare.sh`.
+This will create the base Azure resources you'll use as you work through the labs.

     ```bash
     ./tools/prepare.sh